mazahir-clipwala/GeoIPServiceClient/README.md

 GeoIPServiceClient
 ==================

-GeoIPServiceClient - This is Web Sevice Client
+GeoIPServiceClient - This is Web Service Client